t-keazirian/google-books-cli/README.md

 #### To Save a Book To Reading List:

-- locate and copy the `id` of the book you would like to save to your reading list (the `id` will be in your search results in blue)
+- locate and copy (highlight the ID and use cmd+c on Mac, ctrl+c on Windows) the `id` of the book you would like to save to your reading list (the `id` will be in your search results in blue)
-- in command line prompt, type ` gbooks-cli save --id yourBookId` (changing `yourBookId` to the ID you have selected from the search list)
+- in command line prompt, type ` gbooks-cli save --id yourBookId` (changing `yourBookId` to the ID you have selected from the search list using cmd+v on Mac, ctrl+v on Windows to paste the id)
 - your new book's information will save to your `reading-list.txt` file

 #### To Print Your Reading List: